gershnik/objc-helpers/README.md

 # ObjC-Helpers #

-An ever-growing collection of utilities to make coding on Apple platforms in C++ or ObjectiveC++ more pleasant
+An ever-growing collection of utilities to make coding on Apple platforms in C++ or ObjectiveC++ more pleasant.
+Some functionality is also available on Linux.

 <!-- TOC depthfrom:2 -->